pyrusz/sft/README.md

 joshuakraemer/sft lacks a README, so, you'll have to understand C and Makefiles to see what so far has been done, and what's needed.
 If you want to make changes, fork the project.

-Alternatively, https://github.com/venam/fonts-for-xcb may be the port to use for fonts.
+Alternatively, https://github.com/venam/fonts-for-xcb may be the port to use for XCB fonts.